vechain/ucd-workshop/README.md

 cd agent
 # Install the ElizaOS CLI
 bun i -g @elizaos/cli
-# Check the version of the ElizaOS CLI
+# Check the version of the ElizaOS CLI.
+This workshop was tested with `1.6.4`
 elizaos --version
 # Install the project dependencies
 npm install